khovansky007/parsing/README.md

-# parsing
-scraping test site

-txt.txt is results
+txt.txt is results of parsing